 The Uniform Division Commander of the Ridgefield Police Department is Captain Bryan Terzian.
 The Uniform Division Commander oversees all sworn Officers to include Sergeants and Lieutenants.
 The Uniform Division Commander is responsible for all extra duty and special Town events.
 Captain Bryan Terzian may be contacted at 203 431.2799, Monday through Friday.

-The Detective Division Commander of the Ridgefield Police Department is Captain Daniel Ryan.
-The Detective Division Commander supervises three Detectives (one of those Detectives also serves as the Department's Youth Officer).
-Captain Ryan also serves as Court Liaison for the Department.
+The Detective Division Commander of the Ridgefield Police Department is Captain Thomas Comstock.
+The Detective Division Commander supervises four Detectives (one of those Detectives also serves as the Department's Youth Officer).
+Captain Comstock also serves as Court Liaison for the Department.
 The Detective Division can be contacted directly by the following numbers:

 203 431-2794 - Detective Division

 203 431-2345 - Drug Tip Hotline / Crime Watch (a confidential line)

 The Division of Professional Standards (formerly the Director of Training position) is Captain Jeffery Kreitz who assumed this position on February 18, 2014.
 The Division of Professional Standards oversees Departmental training programs and serves as a liaison to the Connecticut Police Academy.
 The Division of Professional Standards also encompasses the Department's Community Policing, Public Relations, Accreditation Officer, the School Resource Officer program and the D.A.R.E program.

 The Uniform Division is composed of all the uniformed Officers of the Ridgefield Police Department who are easily recognizable in the colors of the R.P.D. - gray and maroon.
 The Uniform Division is the largest division of the Department and supplies 24/7 patrol to the Town of Ridgefield.
 This Division also provides: